George Moberly: Life

-He was born in St Petersburg, Russian Empire in 1803, the seventh son of Edward Moberly, merchant, and his wife, Sarah Cayley, and educated at Winchester College.
-He matriculated at Balliol College, Oxford in 1822, and graduating B.A.
-1825, and M.A.
-1828.
+George Moberly was born on 10 October 1803 in St Petersburg, Russian Empire in 1803, the seventh son of Edward Moberly, a merchant, and his wife, Sarah Cayley.
+He had seven brothers and three sisters; one of his brothers was John Moberly, a captain in the Royal Navy.
+The Moberly family later returned to England, Edward and Sarah's home country, due to the outbreak of the Anglo-Russian War.

+George Moberly was educated at Winchester College before matriculating at Balliol College, Oxford in 1822.
+He graduated with a B.A. in 1825, followed by an M.A. in 1828.
 He was a Fellow of Balliol from 1826 to 1834.
 He was ordained deacon in 1826, and priest in 1828.

 Moberly married Mary Anne Crokat on 22 December 1834 at South Cadbury, Somerset.
 After his academic career he became headmaster of Winchester in 1835.

 This post Moberly resigned in 1866, and retired to the Rectory of St. Mary's Church, Brighstone, Isle of Wight, he was also a Canon of Chester Cathedral.
 The Prime Minister William Ewart Gladstone, however, in 1869 called him to be Bishop of Salisbury, in which see he kept up the traditions of his predecessors, Bishops Hamilton and Denison, his chief addition being the summoning of a diocesan synod.

 Though Moberly left Oxford at the beginning of the Oxford Movement, he fell under its influence: the more so that at Winchester he formed a most intimate friendship with Keble, spending several weeks every year at Otterbourne, the next parish to Hursley.

 George Moberly Monument in Salisbury Cathedral designed by Arthur Blomfield.

 Moberly, however, retained his independence of thought, and in 1872 he astonished his High Church friends by joining in the movement for the disuse of the damnatory clauses in the Athanasian Creed.
 His chief contribution to theology is his Bampton Lectures of 1868, on The Administration of the Holy Spirit in the Body of Christ.
 He died on 6 July 1885.

 Family

+The Moberly family on the ground of Winchester College in 1866.

+Photo held by the Hampshire Archives Trust.

 Moberly married in 1834 Mary Anne Crokat, daughter of Thomas Crokat of Leghorn.
 There were 15 children of the marriage, eight daughters and seven sons.
 Five sons and seven daughters survived their father.
 The children included: